STAYCATIONS // How To Have A Family Holiday At Home In The Highlands

 LIFE’S A PICNIC

 Picnics are the best, right?
 Who doesn’t love laying out a lovely big rug in the sun and eating all of the things out of the big basket of goodies you’ve brought along?
 Get the kids involved in preparing nibblies and sandwiches and packing the picnic hamper.
 Oh and grab a kite!
 The Highlands has so many fab parks perfect for picnics – Bowral’s Glebe Park, Lake Alexandra Reserve, Berrima Market Place Park (the one with the flying fox!), Mirren Nunguna Gulla Park at Nattai Ponds (the one with TWO flying foxes – yep, the kids can race each other!) and plenty more.
+Have a read of this article about fab picnic spots in the Highlands.
 Or save on petrol and remove the stress of finding a parking spot by having a picnic in your own backyard!

 This blog features friends and advertisers of The Fold Southern Highlands and is fully endorsed by The Fold Southern Highlands.
 We strongly believe in the businesses and all the information we share with you on The Fold and we're excited to share the amazing stories and adventures of our local businesses.
 We want to say a BIG thank you to you for supporting our sponsors who help make The Fold possible.